GoCloudHub/apim-landing-zone-accelerator/docs/README.md

 - Make sure that the *Default* agent pool has _Grant access to all pipelines_ selected
 - Create an [Artifacts Feed](https://learn.microsoft.com/en-us/azure/devops/artifacts/get-started-nuget?view=azure-devops&tabs=windows#create-a-feed).
 For ex, name as todo-apis
 - Give the Build Service account `Contributor` permissions (which may require removing it then re-adding it with the `Contributor` role)
-- You may also need to set up a pool in Agent Pools, and Parallel jobs (Microsoft offers a free tier of parallel jobs, you need to fill out a short form to apply for access to this).
+- You may also need to set up a pool in Agent Pools, and configure Parallel jobs (Microsoft offers a free tier of parallel jobs, you need to fill out a short form to apply for access to this).
 If your repo is in a new Organisation in Azure DevOps you are almost certain to need to set these up

 ## Deploy the backend